Information about Selonia Military Training Area

 Intensity of military exercise in Latvia has increased since Russian aggression against Ukraine in 2014 and deployment of additional allied forces to Latvia.
 Therefore, Ministry of Defence (MoD) has been systematically developing and expanding its training infrastructure all over Latvia to help National Armed Forces (NAF) and allied troops enhance their diverse skills.
 Camp Ādaži has been the biggest training area in the Baltics for almost nine decades.
 It was expanded in 2017.
 In parallel, MoD continued to develop other training grounds such as ‘Lāčusils’, a training centre in Alūksne region, or ‘Mežaine’ near Skrunda and ‘Meža Mackeviči’ in Augšdaugava region.
 All military camps are routinely engaged during training of NAF troops and National Guard.
 Allied troops also take part in such exercise to be ready to defend Latvia and every inch of our land whenever necessary.

 According to definition of Ministry of Defence, one of Latvia’s national defence priorities is to support NATO enhanced Forward Presence (eFP) Battle Group in Latvia.
 This is achieved through efficient host nation support framework and Latvia’s commitments to other Allies.
 To accommodate the training needs of a growing force, which will consist of additional allied troops deployed to Baltics based on decisions of the Madrid Summit and strong defence sector NAF personnel recruitment ambitions, Latvia will need to develop a new training centre.
 Moreover, several Allies have pledged their commitment to Latvia’s security after Russia’s unprovoked aggression against Ukraine on 24 February and additional troops and military equipment has been provided, thus placing increasing demands on the existing military infrastructure.
 USA, Canada, Denmark and Spain have already deployed additional troops to Latvia this year.
-Arriving units are integrated in daily exercise routine of NAF and NATO eFP Battle Group in Latvia to enhance their capabilities.
+Arriving units are integrated in daily exercise routine of NAF and NATO Multinational Battle Group Latvia to enhance their capabilities.

 After careful assessment of potential training ground locations, Ministry of Defence and NAF have selected the area surrounding Aizkraukle and Jēkabpils regions.